Welcome

 box; but over the years, many kind people have sent me their

 stories and their own photos.
-Ex-racer Dick [now 'Rick']
+Ex-racer Rick

-Young, lap-scorer Ken Mason, and Brafield 'deejay' Russ Thomas ---- and
+Young, lap-scorer Ken Mason, and Brafield 'deejay' Russ Thomas ----

 celebration on the part of fans who, like me, admired the early era